Jokero/mapper/README.md

 **Return value**

-(Function): Mapping function which can be called with `value` further
+(Function): Mapping function which can be called with `data` further

 ```js
 const mapper = require('mapper');